Skip to content

 TL;DR

-This paper proposes Task Feature Specialization (TFS) as a sufficient condition for weight disentanglement, reveals that its geometric consequence is weight vector orthogonality, and introduces OrthoReg — a regularization method that enforces column-wise orthogonality of weight update matrices during fine-tuning to promote task vector disentanglement, substantially improving the performance of various task arithmetic methods.
+This work proposes Task Feature Specialization (TFS) as a sufficient condition for weight disentanglement, revealing that its geometric consequence is the orthogonality of weight vectors.
+Based on this, the OrthoReg regularization method is introduced.
+By enforcing orthogonality among the column vectors of the weight update matrix during fine-tuning, OrthoReg promotes task vector disentanglement and significantly enhances the performance of various task arithmetic methods.

 Background & Motivation

 3. Key Challenge: Weight disentanglement is a phenomenological description rather than a causal explanation.
-Existing methods are either computationally expensive (e.g., TTA requires Jacobian computation) or lack theoretical guarantees for reliably producing high-quality task vectors.
+Existing methods are either computationally expensive (e.g., TTA requires Jacobian computations) or lack theoretical guarantees, failing to reliably generate high-quality task vectors.

 4. Goal: To answer two core questions: (1) What properties of a pre-trained model make it suitable for task arithmetic?
 (2) How can task vectors be constructed to actively promote weight disentanglement?

-6. Core Idea: TFS is abstract and cannot be directly enforced; however, its geometric consequence — orthogonality — is concrete and actionable.
-By enforcing an orthogonal internal structure on the weight update matrix during fine-tuning, weight disentanglement can be indirectly promoted.
+6. Core Idea: While TFS is abstract and cannot be directly enforced, its geometric result—orthogonality—is concrete and actionable.
+By enforcing the internal orthogonal structure of the weight update matrix during fine-tuning, weight disentanglement can be indirectly promoted.

 Method